Australian National University: Law, Governance and Policy

-Physical and Mathematical Sciences
+Science and Medicine

-The ANU College of Physical & Mathematical Sciences comprises the Research Schools of Astronomy & Astrophysics, Chemistry, Earth Sciences, Mathematical Sciences and Physics.
+The ANU College of Science and Medicine comprises the Research Schools of Astronomy & Astrophysics, Biology, Chemistry, Earth Sciences, and Physics.
 Under the direction of Mark Oliphant, nuclear physics was one of the university's most notable early research priorities, leading to the construction of a 500 megajoule homopolar generator and a 7.7 megaelectronvolts cyclotron in the 1950s.
 These devices were to be used as part of a 10.6 gigaelectronvolt synchrotron particle accelerator that was never completed, however they remained in use for other research purposes.
 ANU has been home to eight particle accelerators over the years and operates the 14UD and LINAS accelerators.
 Brian Schmidt (astrophysicist at Mount Stromlo Observatory) received the 2011 Nobel Prize for Physics for his work on the accelerating expansion of the universe.

-Governance and funding

-ANU is governed by a 15-member Council, whose members include the Chancellor and Vice-Chancellor.
-Gareth Evans, a former Foreign Minister of Australia, was ANU Chancellor from 2010 to December 2019 and Brian Schmidt, an astrophysicist and Nobel Laureate, has served as Vice-Chancellor since 1 January 2016.
-Evans was succeeded as Chancellor by a fellow former Foreign Minister, Julie Bishop, in January 2020.
+The ANU College of Science & Medicine encompasses the John Curtin School of Medical Research (JCSMR), ANU Medical School, National Centre for Epidemiology and Population Health, and Research School of Psychology.
+JCSMR was established in 1948 as a result of the vision of Nobel laureate Howard Florey.
+Three further Nobel Prizes have been won as a result of research at JCSMR—in 1963 by John Eccles and in 1996 by Peter Doherty and Rolf M. Zinkernagel.

-Finances
+Finances and endowment

 At the end of 2018, ANU recorded an endowment of A$1.8 billion.

-Rankings

-ANU was ranked 27th in the world (first in Australia) by the 2022 QS World University Rankings, and equal 54th in the world, and equal 2nd in Australia (with the University of Queensland), by the 2022 Times Higher Education.

-In the QS World University Rankings by Subject 2020, ANU was ranked 6th in the world for geology, 7th for philosophy, 8th in the world for politics, 9th in the world for sociology, 13th in the world for development studies and 15th in the world for linguistics.

-A 2017 study by Times Higher Education reported that ANU was the world's 7th (first in Australia) most international university.

-In the 2020 Times Higher Education Global Employability University Ranking, an annual ranking of university graduates' employability, ANU was ranked 15th in the world (first in Australia).
+Academic profile

+ANU is a member of the Group of Eight, Association of Pacific Rim Universities, the International Alliance of Research Universities, UNESCO Chairs, U7 Alliance, Winter Institute. and Global Scholars Program.

+ANU participates in the US Financial Direct Loan program.
+The RG Menzies Scholarship to Harvard University is awarded annually to at least one talented Australian who has gained admission to a Harvard graduate school.
+ANU and University of Melbourne are the only two Australian partner universities of Yale University's Fox Fellowship program.
+ANU has exchange partnership with Yale University, Brown University, MIT and Oxford University, and ANU has a research partnership with Harvard University.

+Libraries and archives

+The library of ANU originated in 1948 with the appointment of the first librarian, Arthur McDonald.
+The library holds over 2.5 million physical volumes distributed across six branches—the Chifley, Menzies, Hancock, Art & Music, and Law Libraries and the external Print Repository.
+Chifley and Hancock libraries are both accessible for ANU staff and students 24 hours a day.